ctindel/evoptgroup.com/content/blog/20251103-new-moms-guide-recovering-core.md

 ## The Exercises to AVOID (For Now)

 ### The Terrible Trio:
-1. **Traditional Crunches/Sit-ups**
-   - Increase intra-abdominal pressure
-   - Worsen diastasis
-   - Don't train functional movement

-2. **Full Planks (Too Soon)**
-   - Too much load on weak system
-   - Encourage breath holding
-   - Risk poor form

-3. **Double Leg Lifts**
-   - Extreme pressure on abs
-   - Back strain likely
-   - Pelvic floor stress
+**Traditional Crunches/Sit-ups:** These exercises increase intra-abdominal pressure excessively, which can actually worsen diastasis recti by forcing the muscles further apart.
+They don't train functional movement patterns you need for daily life and can reinforce the forward posture that pregnancy created.

+**Full Planks (Too Soon):** Full planks place too much load on a weak recovering system before it's ready to handle the challenge.
+They encourage breath holding which increases pressure in your abdomen, and risk poor form that reinforces dysfunction patterns rather than correcting them.

+**Double Leg Lifts:** These create extreme pressure on recovering abdominal muscles that aren't yet strong enough to handle the load.
+They make back strain likely due to poor control and place excessive stress on your pelvic floor when it's still healing.

 ### Also Postpone:
-- Running (until 12+ weeks minimum)
-- Jumping/high impact
-- Heavy lifting
-- Intense core work
-- Long-duration exercises
+Avoid running until at least 12+ weeks postpartum at minimum—your tissues need time to heal and your core needs time to recover its function.
+Postpone jumping and high-impact activities that place stress on your pelvic floor before it's ready.
+Delay heavy lifting beyond your baby's weight until your core can properly support the load.
+Skip intense core work that increases intra-abdominal pressure and could worsen diastasis recti.
+Avoid long-duration exercises that fatigue your recovering system before it has built adequate endurance.

 ## The Daily Movement Medicine

 ### Morning Wake-Up (5 minutes):
-1. Cat-cow stretches: 10 reps
-2. Pelvic tilts: 10 reps
-3. Breathing practice: 10 breaths
-4. Gentle twists: 5 each side
+Start your day with cat-cow stretches for 10 repetitions to mobilize your spine and counter the stiffness from nighttime positioning.
+Perform pelvic tilts for 10 repetitions to gently activate your core and reconnect with these muscles.
+Practice proper 360-degree breathing for 10 focused breaths to establish the mind-body connection.
+Complete gentle twists with 5 on each side to wake up your rotational muscles and improve spinal mobility.

 ### Throughout Day:
-- Check posture hourly
-- Practice functional breathing
-- Engage core before lifting
-- Use legs, not back
-- Take stretch breaks
+Check your posture hourly and correct as needed—pregnancy habits die hard and conscious effort is required to retrain alignment.
+Practice functional breathing during daily activities like lifting your baby or carrying groceries.
+Engage your core before lifting anything, even something as light as your baby, to protect your healing tissues.
+Use your legs rather than your back for lifting to spare your recovering core.
+Take regular stretch breaks throughout the day to prevent the stiffness that accumulates with new mom activities.

 ### Evening Reset (10 minutes):
-1. Child's pose: 1 minute
-2. Hip flexor stretches: 1 minute each
-3. Chest stretches: 1 minute
-4. Legs up wall: 5 minutes
-5. Relaxation breathing: 2 minutes
+Unwind with child's pose for 1 minute to relax your back and decompress your spine after a day of baby-holding.
+Perform hip flexor stretches for 1 minute on each side to counter the shortening that occurs from sitting and nursing.
+Complete chest stretches for 1 minute to counter the forward posture from carrying and nursing your baby.
+Rest in legs up the wall position for 5 minutes to reduce swelling and calm your nervous system.
+Finish with 2 minutes of relaxation breathing to help transition into rest and recovery mode.

 ## Nutrition for Core Recovery

 ### Healing Foods:
-- **Protein:** 0.8-1g per pound body weight
-- **Collagen:** Bone broth, supplements
-- **Omega-3s:** Fish, walnuts, chia
-- **Vitamin C:** Citrus, berries, peppers
-- **Zinc:** Meat, seeds, legumes
+Consume adequate protein at 0.8-1g per pound of body weight for tissue repair, include collagen from bone broth or supplements for connective tissue healing, get omega-3s from fish, walnuts, and chia seeds to reduce inflammation, ensure vitamin C intake from citrus, berries, and peppers for tissue synthesis, and include zinc from meat, seeds, and legumes for wound healing.

 ### Reduce Inflammation:
-- Limit processed foods
-- Reduce sugar
-- Minimize alcohol
-- Watch dairy if sensitive
-- Stay hydrated (half body weight in ounces)
+Limit processed foods that increase inflammation, reduce sugar intake that promotes inflammatory responses, minimize alcohol consumption which impairs healing, watch dairy intake if you're sensitive as it can increase inflammation, and stay well-hydrated by drinking half your body weight in ounces of water daily.

 ### Combat Constipation:
-- Fiber gradually increased
-- Magnesium supplement
-- Prunes/dates daily
-- Warm water with lemon
-- Movement helps!
+Gradually increase fiber intake to avoid digestive upset, consider magnesium supplementation to soften stool, eat prunes or dates daily for natural laxative effects, drink warm water with lemon to stimulate digestion, and remember that movement helps promote regular bowel movements.

 ## The C-Section Recovery Difference

 ### Additional Considerations:
-- Scar tissue needs mobilization (after cleared)
-- Numbness is normal for months
-- Core reconnection takes longer
-- Be patient with yourself
+C-section recovery includes additional factors: scar tissue needs gentle mobilization once you're cleared by your doctor, numbness around the incision site is completely normal for months, core muscle reconnection takes longer due to surgical trauma, and you need to be especially patient with yourself during this extended recovery.

 ### Scar Massage (After 6 weeks):
-1. Gentle circles around scar
-2. Horizontal strokes along scar
-3. Vertical strokes across scar
-4. Pick up scar tissue gently
-5. 5 minutes daily
+Once cleared by your doctor, perform gentle circles around your scar, use horizontal strokes along the length of your scar, add vertical strokes across the scar line, gently pick up and lift the scar tissue, and practice this routine for 5 minutes daily to improve mobility.

 ## When to Seek Help

 ### Pelvic Floor PT Indicated If:
-- Leaking after 6 weeks postpartum
-- Pelvic organ prolapse feelings
-- Pain with intercourse
-- Can't control gas
-- Tailbone/pubic pain
-- 3+ finger diastasis gap
+Seek pelvic floor physical therapy if you experience leaking after 6 weeks postpartum, feelings of pelvic organ prolapse, pain with intercourse, inability to control gas, tailbone or pubic bone pain, or a diastasis gap of 3+ finger widths.

 ### Medical Attention Needed:
-- Sudden severe pain
-- Heavy bleeding
-- Signs of infection
-- Severe depression/anxiety
-- Inability to function
+Seek immediate medical attention for sudden severe pain that doesn't resolve, heavy bleeding beyond normal postpartum flow, signs of infection like fever or unusual discharge, severe depression or anxiety that impairs daily function, or complete inability to function in daily activities.

 ## The Mental Game

 ### Normal Feelings:
-- Frustration with slow progress
-- Body doesn't feel like yours
-- Comparison to others
-- Pressure to "bounce back"
-- Grief for pre-baby body
+It's completely normal to feel frustration with slow progress, like your body doesn't feel like yours anymore, temptation to compare yourself to others, pressure to "bounce back" quickly, and grief for your pre-baby body and what it could do.

 ### Healthy Mindset:
-- Your body created life
-- Recovery takes 12-18 months
-- Progress isn't linear
-- Every body is different
-- Function over appearance
+Remember that your body accomplished the incredible feat of creating life, recovery realistically takes 12-18 months for complete healing, progress isn't linear and will have ups and downs, every body is different with unique needs, and prioritize function over appearance in your recovery goals.

 ## Real Mom Recovery Stories